 this is the incredible story of cuba's first independent fashion label

-Walking through the streets of Old Havana you will see all the things everyone who visits Cuba expects to: palm trees, men polishing their immaculately-preserved American cars from the 1950s, swarms of tourists drinking daiquiris while taking selfie-stick photos as live bands play salsa covers of Despacito.
-Every doorway that isn’t filled with someone trying to entice you in for rum-based cocktails is lined with souvenirs: endless bric-a-bac ranging from baseballs to keyrings to wooden boxes and colourful painted shot glasses.
-And of course, bottles of Havana Club rum, cigars, and Che Guevara t-shirts.
+Walking through the streets of Old Havana you will see all the things everyone who visits Cuba expects to: palm trees, men polishing their immaculately-preserved American cars from the 1950s, swarms of tourists drinking daiquiris while taking selfie-stick photos as live bands play salsa covers of " Despacito."
+Every doorway that isn’t filled with someone trying to entice you in for rum-based cocktails is lined with souvenirs: endless bric-a-bac ranging from baseballs to keyrings to wooden boxes and colorful painted shot glasses.
+And of course, bottles of Havana Club rum, cigars, and Che Guevara T-shirts.

 Amidst all this I stumbled upon a cool, airy store selling a different kind of Cuban souvenir.
-The space -- similar in style to a store you might find in Covent Garden -- is adorned with posters of art by Cuban designers, colourful t-shirts covered in fun prints and slogans, and bags made from upcycled trash.
+The space -- similar in style to a store you might find in Covent Garden — is adorned with posters of art by Cuban designers, colorful T-shirts covered in fun prints and slogans, and bags made from upcycled trash.
 Pictures of good-looking models wearing the brand’s “99% diseño cubano” designs cover the walls and, at the back of the store, two people are working a printing press.
 This is the home of Clandestina, “Cuba’s first clothing brand”.

 Clandestina was founded in 2015 by Idania del Rio and her partner Leire Fernandez.
 As Fidel Castro’s health worsened and his grip on the country weakened, his brother Raul announced changes to the communist private sector in Cuba.
 It was in this environment, that the two women saw their chance.